Beliefs And Worries Which Sustain Shyness, Insecurity, And Social Anxiety

 "Everyone has super high standards for what they expect in others"

 This is another worry related to feeling you have to perform and win people over.
-It's the idea that other people are very choosy and picky for what they look for in a friend or a conversation partner.
+It's the idea that other people are very choosy and picky about what they look for in a friend or a conversation partner.
 It's feeling you have to be the most interesting, funny, self-assured person around or they'll want nothing to do with you.
 Many people aren't like this at all.
 All they may look for in a friend is someone who seems nice and who they have something in common with.
 The thing with having friends is that we can have as many of them as we want.
 It's not like dating where we have to be selective to find that one person who's the best fit for us.
-Conversation-wise, people are often happy to discuss routine topics, and don't need to be knocked off their feet every time they talk to someone.
+Conversation-wise, people are often happy to discuss routine topics, and don't need to be knocked off their feet every time they chat to someone.

 "Everyone else totally has their act together socially"